danielfett/draft-dpop/mainmatter.md

 !---
 Figure 1: Basic DPoP Flow

-The new elements introduced by this specification are shown in Figure 1:
+The basic steps of an OAuth flow with DPoP are shown in Figure 1:

-  * (A) In the Token Request, the client sends an authorization grant, e.g., an authorization code or a refresh token, to the authorization server in order to obtain an access token (and potentially a refresh token).
-The client proves the possession of a private key belonging to some public key by sending a request header containing a JWT that was signed using this private key.
+  * (A) In the Token Request, the client sends an authorization code to the authorization server in order to obtain an access token (and potentially a refresh token).
+The client attaches a DPoP token to the request in a HTTP header.
-    The corresponding public key is contained in the same request.
-  * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
+  * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client in the DPoP token; that is, the access token cannot be used without proving possession of the respective private key.
     This is signaled to the client by using the `token_type` value `Bearer-DPoP`.
-If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client.
-Note: refresh tokens are automatically bound to the `client_id` of a confidential client, which is more flexible than binding it to a particular public key.
+  * If a refresh token is issued to a public client, it is sender-constrained in the same way.
+For confidential clients, refresh tokens are bound to the `client_id`, which is more flexible than binding it to a particular public key.
-  * (C) If the client wants to use the access token, it has to prove possession of the private key by adding a header to the request that, again, contains a JWT signed with this private key.
-The JWT contains the endpoint URL and the request method.
+  * (C) If the client wants to use the access token, it has to prove possession of the private key by adding a header to the request that, again, contains a DPoP token.
 The resource server needs to receive information about which public key to check against.
 This information is either encoded directly into the access token, for JWT structured access tokens, or provided at the token introspection endpoint of the authorization server (request not shown).
-  * (D) The resource server refuses to serve the request if the signature check fails or the data in the JWT do not match, e.g., the request URI does not match the URI claim in the JWT.
+  * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP token do not match, e.g., the request URI does not match the URI claim in the DPoP token.
-  * Steps (A) and (B) can be repeated using a refresh token to obtain fresh access tokens.
-In this case, the client sends a DPoP proof JWT as in step (C) above.
-The client can optionally proof the possession of a new private/public key pair to which the new tokens are then bound by the authorization server.
-Otherwise, the authorization server binds the new tokens to the previously used public key.
+  * When a refresh token that is sender-constrained using DPoP is used by the client, the client has to provide a DPoP token just as in the case of a resource access.
+The new access token will be bound to the same public key.

 The mechanism presented herein is not a client authentication method.
 In fact, a primary use case are public clients (single page